 Money is extremely important.
 Please, don’t listen to anyone who says that it’s not.
 It absolutely is.
 Frankly, most of the time, when I hear people talk about money and that it’s not important, it’s usually because they’ve never been in a situation where they haven’t had any money.
 Growing up, I understand what it was like to not have any money, and so I appreciate what money can buy.
 With that appreciation comes an understanding of what it can’t buy.

 Having said that, what are the other factors that create and lead to a better retirement?
-Again, many of my comments will be focused on the last two decades that I’ve been working with retirees and seen what’s worked well, as well as the research in the field.
+Again, many of my comments will be focused on the last 24 years that I’ve been working with retirees and seen what’s worked well, as well as the research in the field.

 The first topic is, in order to have a happy retirement – one that you’re satisfied with – one of the first steps is to make sure that your retirement is voluntary.
 What do I mean by that?
 Well, what can happen is when someone turns 50 or 55, they might go through a situation where their company is bought out, it might be going through a merger, or basically, they might be laid off.
 And what happens – or what can happen – is that sometimes, they’re not able to get another job.
 So, this is a description of an involuntary retirement, where they’re basically forced out and not able to get a new job and are therefore thrust into this retirement.